prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_occurrence_new(const wchar_t* name, uint class_id, uint limit);
 ```

-The constructor creates an Occurrence trigger that checks for the occurrence of Objects within a frame, and generates an ODE occurence invoking all ODE Action for **each** object detected that passes the triggers (option) critera.
+The constructor creates an Occurrence trigger that checks for the occurrence of Objects within a frame and generates an ODE occurrence invoking all ODE Action for **each** object detected that passes the triggers (option) criteria.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.
 * `class_id` - [in] inference class id filter.
 Use DSL_ODE_ANY_CLASS to disable the filter
 * `limit` - [in] the Trigger limit.
 Once met, the Trigger will stop triggering new ODE occurrences.
 Set to DSL_ODE_TRIGGER_LIMIT_NONE (0) for no limit.

-**Note** Be carefull when creating No-Limit ODE Triggers with Actions that save data to file as this can consume all available diskspace.
+**Note** Be careful when creating No-Limit ODE Triggers with Actions that save data to file as this can consume all available diskspace.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful creation.
 One of the [Return Values](#return-values) defined above on failure.